w4bo/AA2425-unibo-mldm/slides/03-dataunderstanding.md

 - You allow the system not to assign the pattern
   - A threshold is defined and the pattern is assigned to the most likely class only when the probability is higher than the threshold

-## Common Problems in Data Collection
+# Common Problems in Data Collection

 Companies usually face common problems:

 - The business process produces huge amounts of data
   - It is almost impossible to acquire all the data
-  - Also, physical limitations when the data stream is bigger that the storing capacity
+  - Also, physical limitations when the data stream is bigger than the storing capacity
   - Usually, it is necessary to choose which ones to store
 - Sometimes companies have a lot of "old" data in their databases or information systems:
   - They don't know what to do with it